-Set in a beautifully designed all-day dining room accented with subtle shades of blues and greens, bronze and Carrera marble – plus antique mirrors reflecting the Docks – this new seafood restaurant features an ever-changing menu to reflect the ever-changing daily catch, and the Docks themselves, as vessels come and go.
+Set in a beautifully designed all-day dining room accented with subtle shades of blues and greens, bronze and Carrara marble – plus antique mirrors reflecting the Docks – this new seafood restaurant features an ever-changing menu to reflect the ever-changing daily catch, and the Docks themselves, as vessels come and go.

 Rather than sourcing their fresh fish from markets, Kyriakou and Mundford work with around 15 skippers across the British Isles, so diners know that the daily offering is shaped solely by what these seasoned fishermen find.

 Which leads us to how the pair chose their name.
 A Melusine is a female freshwater spirit in European folklore, dating back to the late Middle Ages, and often depicted as a two-tailed mermaid.
 The point being, that when encountered, these creatures were both unexpected and unforgettable – the ethos that has shaped this addition to London’s super-fresh seafood scene.